 What if the housing allowance were to go away?
 This article offers ways churches can prepare.

 Budget Agreement Includes FEMA Provisions for Churches.
-“The Bipartisan Budget Agreement . . . includes provisions assuring that houses of worship will be able to receive disaster assistance from FEMA.
+“The [Bipartisan Budget Act of 2018] . . . includes provisions assuring that houses of worship will be able to receive disaster assistance from FEMA.
 The Stafford Act, Sec.
 42 USC Sec.
 5172 allows federal assistance for repair or replacement of non-profit facilities damaged or destroyed by major disasters.
 However, until a recent policy change by FEMA, houses of worship were excluded.
 (See prior posting.)
 The bipartisan budget bill (Sec.
 20604 at pg.
 48) adds the following: . . .
 ‘A church, synagogue, mosque, temple, or other house of worship, educational facility, or any other private nonprofit facility, shall be eligible for contributions under paragraph (1)(B), without regard to the religious character of the facility or the primary religious use of the facility’” (“Senate’s Bipartisan Budget Agreement Will Assure FEMA Assistance for Houses of Worship,” Religion Clause).

 How can churches work alongside government agencies amidst disasters?
 Read this interview with the former head of FEMA to find out more.